 Due to my age and circumstances, I have withdrawn from all my service positions, in the church, with the school, and the Union.
 I am a free man now with no attachments and church or community responsibilities.

-I now spend my time writing, reading, computer, telephone calls, loving my seven grandchildren (Michael, Alexa, Nathan, Lauren, Bella, Ruby and Luca) and paying attention to my health.
+I now spend my time writing, reading, computer, telephone calls, loving my eight grandchildren (Michael, Alexa, Nathan, Lauren, Bella, Ruby, Luca and Vahn) and paying attention to my health.
 I also have more time to spend with Arpi.

-My future plans: compile my sermons and writings (which may end up printing 6 volumes), continue Yerchanik Hooys, travel in the United States, if health permits, and preach wherever invited.
+My future plans: compile my sermons and writings (which may end up printing 6 volumes), write English poems, continue Yerchanik Hooys, travel in the United States, if health permits, and preach wherever invited.

 My wish is that all my children love and respect each other and help each other in times of need.
 They live a Godly life and train their children in the wisdom and fear of the Lord.